bobbyrahmanda13/nvim/README.md

 Because in termux the package is not as complete as linux so just install whatever is there, just use [pnpm](https://pnpm.io/) error, use [yarn](https://yarnpkg.com/) is lazy, in the end just use [npm](https://github.com/npm/cli) again, because building from source also doesn't work in termux

-### Troubleshooting Termux

-If you have installed it on Termux, there will be an error in the LSP, the error is `language server not spawning and permission denied` so the way to fix it is to change the Termux bootstrap which initially uses **apt** to **pacman**, so:
-1. Change the termux package manager follow [change package manager termux](https://wiki.termux.com/wiki/Switching_package_manager)
-2. If you have installed everything again from the beginning, when it is finished, there will be another error, namely in the treesitter section, to fix it, run `:TSInstall` so that it can run as in the example `:TSInstall javascript typescript bash python` like that if it is finished, kwkwkkwkw

 ## Plugins
 <details>